Holiday rentals in Wells-next-the-Sea

 Two minutes' walk from beautiful Wells Quay

-Free beach hut day with 3-night min stay, Nov to mid-March (excluding holidays).
-Two minutes' walk from Wells harbour, and in a private square with off-street parking just outside the front door.
-The harbour has magical views over unspoilt saltmarsh wilderness, as well as fantastic restaurants and chic shops.
+Two minutes' walk from beautiful Wells harbour.
+In a private square with off-street parking.
+The harbour has magical views over unspoilt saltmarsh wilderness, as well as fantastic restaurants, cafes and chic shops.
 Sea Pink is small but stylish.
 We've thought carefully about every detail for a comfortable and relaxing stay.
-Very clean, Smart TV, superfast WiFi, high quality linen, private parking.
+Very clean, Smart TV, superfast WiFi, high quality linen.
+Sun-trap rear decking area for morning sun; front bench for the afternoon & evening.
+Sleep 2 (plus sofa bed)

 A cottage, in Wells-next-the-Sea, Norfolk.